top of page

 Strategies for Boredom as an ADHD Individual

-Are you feeling under stimulated?
-Do you feel as if you aren’t able to get a task done no matter how hard you try?
+Are you feeling understimulated?
+Do you find yourself unable to complete tasks no matter how hard you try?

 What Is Boredom?